Skip to main content

 A formal anxiety assessment is how you find out what you're actually dealing with.

-Dr. Alex Crenshaw offers structured anxiety evaluations for adults at Peachtree Psychology's Roswell office.
-His approach is evidence-based, precise, and informed by current clinical research — including specialty training in treatments for OCD, PTSD, and anxiety disorders.
+Dr. Alex Crenshaw offers structured anxiety evaluations for adults virtually via secure telehealth.
+His approach is evidence-based, precise, and informed by current clinical research.
 Explore our full range of psychological testing and diagnostic evaluations.

 When Anxiety Deserves a Closer Look